Earn honors credit within your major or minor, ensuring you stay on track to graduating with honors.

 Honors Contracts enable you to make individualized arrangements with instructors in order to earn honors credit in non-honors courses.
 Contracts are intended to provide a more engaging experience that allows you to work more closely with the instructor and explore course material in a more personally meaningful way.
 The development of an honors contract should be a collaborative effort between you and your instructor, but all contract proposals must be submitted to the Honors College for review and approval and should adhere to the W. A. Franke Honors College Course Policies.
 Students can find the honors contract form on our honors contract webpage.

 Students who are completing an independent study, research project or internship may pursue honors credit for that experience, as allowed by departmental individual studies policies.
-Honors credit experiences should be qualitatively different from non-honors experiences, and should provide a deeper, more challenging, and more intense engagement with the subject matter or work.
 A departmental faculty member must agree to mentor the student during the experience and to award credit.

 Registration for departmental independent study, research, internship, and preceptorship credit is managed through the academic department.
 Talk your faculty member or advisor for additional guidance.